jjnilton/projects/todo-app/README.md

 ## Description

-A simple To-Do list app that lets you manage to-dos,
+A simple To-Do list app that lets you manage to-dos: add/edit/remove, sort, with options to change theme, and delete without confirmation.

 ## Tools